Tutorial: Configure GitHub for automatic user provisioning

 Set the Provisioning Mode to Automatic.

 Under the Admin Credentials section, click Authorize.
 This operation opens a GitHub authorization dialog in a new browser window.
+Note that you need to ensure you are approved to authorize access.
+Follow the directions described here.

 In the new window, sign into GitHub using your Admin account.
 In the resulting authorization dialog, select the GitHub team that you want to enable provisioning for, and then select Authorize.
 Once completed, return to the Azure portal to complete the provisioning configuration.